Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and

 Between these three results, we expound on prior studies on the EM-SAdS system, as well as answer open questions found in the literature.

-Self-similarity is sufficient in explaining the $\ell$-independence of the spectrum in the large black hole limit.
+Spectral similarity is sufficient in explaining the $\ell$ independence of the spectrum in the large black hole limit.
 We have also shown that the level spacing of the spectrum in the same limit is a separate effect, attributed to the properties of a related eigenvalue problem which results when simultaneously reaching the large black hole limit and the eikonal limit.

 We have expounded on the bifurcations in the spectrum \cite{wang2021,wang2021a}, detailing the various sudden changes in the qualities of the EM-SAdS system around the bifurcation.
-Apart from a change in the number of pairs of modes satisfying the symmetry \eqref{eq:symmetry} and a jump in the fundamental `note' of electromagnetic perturbations, we have shown that the bifurcation marks a shift in which of two asymptotic spacings sets of quasinormal modes reach in the large black hole limit: either given by \eqref{eq:asymptoticspacing} or \eqref{eq:lowovertonespacing} for the unbifurcated and bifurcated modes respectively.
+Apart from a change in the number of pairs of modes satisfying the symmetry \eqref{eq:symmetry} and a jump in the fundamental ``note" of electromagnetic perturbations, we have shown that the bifurcation marks a shift in which of two asymptotic spacings sets of quasinormal modes reach in the large black hole limit: either given by \eqref{eq:asymptoticspacing} or \eqref{eq:lowovertonespacing} for the unbifurcated and bifurcated modes respectively.

-The master equation describing when the bifurcations occur is itself very interesting because of the emergence of a Feigenbaum-like constant which describes a geometric speed up between consecutive bifurcations.
+The master equation describing when the bifurcations occur is itself very interesting because of the emergence of a Feigenbaum-like constant which describes a geometric speedup between consecutive bifurcations.
 For the related eigenvalue problem, a part of the master equation predicts the bifurcations with exponential convergence.
-For the full master equation, there is a power law convergence, fully explained by our discussion.
+For the full master equation, there is a power-law convergence, fully explained by our discussion.

 With the exact solution, we show that the spacetime cannot vibrate in the large black hole limit and, at least for electromagnetic perturbations, explain the insensitivity of the spectrum to the boundary conditions at spatial infinity.
 We quantify the effect of the boundary conditions, which only appear at first order around the large black hole limit.